lemavos/MCF-v2/README.md

 🔗 **https://lemxvos-mcf.onrender.com**

 > Frontend is include so you can test endpoints, recipes, direct on your browser.
+> Just change the base url to `https://lemxvos-mcf.onrender.com` if your base url are `http://localhost:8080`
 ---

 ## 🚀 Features